biostatpzeng/pingzeng/ALS_TWAS_BrainTissues_ACAT/readme.md

-ALS_TWAS_BrainTissues_ACAT
-All those materials are prepared to reproduce most of the results shown in the following paper.
+Those materials are prepared to reproduce most of the results shown in the following paper.

 [**Ping Zeng**](https://github.com/biostatpzeng)<sup>$</sup>.
 Integrative transcriptome-wide association studies discovered new genes associated with amyotrophic lateral sclerosis. submitted.